is having to choose between

 Eena imagined a sunny afternoon with her mother and a young Derian out

 hiking a forested trail, admiring nature.
+“It must have been heavenly,” she

 “Any time in your mother’s company was heavenly,” he agreed.
-“She was my guardian angel.”
+“She was

 Eena noticed how his eyes glossed over, missing those bygone days.
-Not wanting him to be disheartened, she tried
+Not

-shifting his attention.
-“Did my mother
+wanting him to be disheartened, she tried shifting his attention.
+“Did my

-like to have fun?
+mother like to have fun?
 Did she ever laugh?”

 Derian smiled as his memories instantly altered.

-“Oh, did she!” he exclaimed assuredly.
+“Oh, did she!” he said assuredly.
+“Your mother would tell me the most

-“Your mother would tell me the most ridiculous stories.
-I know now that most of them were fictional,
+ridiculous stories.
+I know now that most of them were fictional, but back then

-off in search of a live meerlot.”
+one, we set off in search of a live meerlot.”

 “And did you find one?”
 Eena asked excitedly.

+Derian chuckled with amusement.
 “No, no, they don’t exist, Eena.
+But as

-But as a young boy I didn’t realize that.
-Your mother would shout, ‘There goes one, over there!’ and I’d take off in whatever
+a young boy I didn’t realize that.
+Your mother would shout, ‘There goes one, over there!’ and I’d

-direction she was pointing.
-Then she
+take off in whatever direction she was pointing.
+Then she would whisper in my

-would whisper in my ear, ‘I heard him
+ear, ‘I heard him just behind that bush,’

-just behind that bush,’ and ever so carefully I would tiptoe, hoping to
+and ever so carefully I would tiptoe, hoping to pounce on the creature and make

-naïve as I was, I didn’t figure out for some time that she was entertaining
+my one wish.
+She laughed herself silly.
+As naïve as I was, I didn’t figure out

-herself at my gullible expense.”
+for some time that she was entertaining herself at my gullible expense.”

 Eena couldn’t help but giggle at the mental image, picturing the whole

-captain joined right in with her, laughing at himself.
+adventure with perfect clarity.
+The captain joined right in with her, laughing

 Curiously, Eena asked, “What would a young Derian have wished for if